unifyai/unify-docs-old/docs/api/first_request.rst

 Making your first request
 =========================

 In this section, you will learn how to use the Unify API to query and route across LLM endpoints.
-If you haven't done so already, start by :code:`Signing Up` through the `Unify Console <https://console.unify.ai>`_ to get your API key.
+If you haven't done so already, start by `Signing Up <https://console.unify.ai>`_ to get your API key.

 Getting a key
 -------------